The PR BlogDigital PRContent & InboundMediocrity is Slowly Killing Your Corporate Content

 A new line of server appliances or having the best avocados on the market will never be as interesting as the bloody struggles of the Seven Kingdoms.

 The harsh reality is that the algorithms have considerably raised the bar for content quality.
-We can readily appreciate that the algorithms will sort out lousy and bad content, but we must also get used to them doing away with average and good content.
+We can readily appreciate that the algorithms will sort out lousy and bad content, but we must also get used to them eliminating average and good content.

 Level 5 communication - 2